 **This post may have affiliate links, this means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 For more details, please see my Disclaimer**

-The tips that I’m about to share are by no means exhaustive, but they are simple things that you can do to increase the organization of different rooms in your house without dropping a large amount of money or spending days setting it up.
+The tips that I’m about to share are not exhaustive, but they are simple things that you can do to increase the organization of different rooms in your house without dropping a large amount of money or spending days setting it up.
 You can complete most of these ideas in a few hours or less, and you can probably find the materials at the dollar store or a thrift store to save some money.

 De-Clutter That Closet

 If your closet is anything like mine, it’s probably severely neglected!
-Not to worry, I have a few ideas that worked for me that I’m going to share with you.
+Not to worry, I have a few ideas that worked for me I’m going to share with you.

 Identify What You Don’t Wear Anymore

-Since I generally work from home (I have a part-time retail job right now to help supplement things), I don’t wear a lot of professional “office” attire.
+Since I work from home (I have a part-time retail job right now to help supplement things), I don’t wear a lot of professional “office” attire.
 I used to, but I have no desire to go back to an office setting as it wasn’t for me.
 So I donated much of it.

 One tip if you aren’t sure what you want to get rid of and keep is to arrange your hangers all in the same direction, and when you take something out to wear, turn that hanger the other way.
 The hangers still in the same direction in about a year are ones you may wish to donate!